Introduction

 Reproducing the Exploit

-When this Action is executed with Harden-Runner, you can see the exploit being executed.
+When this Action is executed with Harden-Runner, you can see the malicious code in action.
 We reproduced the exploit in a test repository.
 When the compromised tj-actions/changed-files

 action runs, Harden-Runner’s insights clearly show it downloading and executing a malicious Python script that attempts to dump sensitive data from the GitHub Actions runner’s memory.
 You can see the behavior here: